Evaringos/MinecraftLauncher/README.md

 To use our launcher, you need to download and install the following libraries:

 - Minecraft_launcher_lib
-- PyQt5
+- PySide6
 - pyinstaller
+- wget
-- webdavclient3 (temporarily?)
+- pywin 32

 ## Usage